 “Everyone’s needs are different,” Neha says, “so our dashboard enables each health official to decide for themselves which tests are best suited for their needs, without having to comb through individual product inserts, manufacturer websites, or research studies.
 We’ve aggregated all the publicly available information in one place.

 “So far, the response to the dashboard has been overwhelmingly positive.
-If we can secure additional support, we hope to continue monitoring mutations and their implications on diagnostic testing.”
+If we can secure additional support, we hope to continue monitoring mutations and their implications on diagnostic testing.
+Right now, we're currently expanding dashboard data to include diagnostics capable of detecting the Omicron variant.”

 Q: If more variants are bound to emerge, how can the world get ahead of the pandemic?